paultorvik/iqvia-badapi/README.md

 My console application simply prompts for start and end date-times (UTC) and a file name where it can export downloaded Tweets from [IQVIA's "bad" API](https://badapi.iqvia.io/swagger/) in that date range.
 By default, the dates span all of 2016 and 2017.

-Because the tweets are returned in ascending time stamp order, we can simply move the requested start date for each page to just after the highest time stamp in the last page we downloaded, in order to download the next page of Tweets.
+Because the tweets are returned from the API in ascending time stamp order, we can simply move the requested start date for each page to just after the highest time stamp in the last page we downloaded, in order to download the next page of Tweets.
 To get all Tweets, we do this until the next returned page has fewer Tweets in it than the page size (100), or none.
 The same, original end date is used for all requests to enable us to always fully encapsulate the remaining records with each request.

 No duplicate Tweets are downloaded because a completely distinct range of time stamps is requested each time.